BaSO-4/reinforcement_learning_project/developement.md

 - position walls smarter, so that there are no cells with no escape, or be careful that we dont place an agent in such cells or add portals

 optional:
-- create new agents
-- create an agent (and envirnment) that can learn to solve ANY maze (difficult) - distance to walls in each direction, does it see a target, is there a visible dead-end in sight in each direction ...
-- instead of blue circle and red square, use frodo and mordor or something funny
 - add portals, monsters, tasks ... add multiple targets?